eledot/Blitwizard/README.txt

 This is the README for building blitwizard.
 Please note the dependency step is also required on Unix/Linux!

+NOTE:
+The build process does NOT require any expert knowledge (also due to the detailed explanations below), but it is lengthy.
+So if you plan to go through this, make sure to reserve some time.

+Before you start, extract this whole archive to a folder.
+All relative parts specified are relative to the extracted folder.

 == Build guide ==
 (1) Dependencies